floragunncom/search-guard-docs/ldap.md

 | enable\_start\_tls | Whether to use STARTTLS or not.
 Cannot be used in combination with LDAPS. |
 | enable\_ssl\_client\_auth | Whether to send the client certificate to the LDAP server or not.
 The client certificate is taken from the keystore configured in `elasticsearch.yml` |

+To verify the validity of the certificates, Search Guard uses the transport truststore configured in `elasticsearch.yml`.
+This means that the certificate (-chain) from your LDAP server must be signed by one of the certificates in the transport truststore.

 ### LDAP server settings

 Next, configure how Search Guard connects to your LDAP server(s):